PengkunLi/ECE_285_Style_Transfer/README.md

 $ pip install --user easydict

 ## Code organization:
+Demo.ipynb                               -- Run a demo which import the trained model from the checkpoint and then apply it on the test set and plot the first 3 images

 NeuralTransfer.ipynb                     -- Use Neural Style Transfer model to achieve Style Transfer between two images

-OurCycleGAN_demo.ipynb                   -- Run a demo which import the trained model from the checkpoint and then apply it on the test set and plot the first 3 images

 OurCycleGan_Small_Datasets_Train.ipynb   -- Run the training and validation of our Cycle-GANs model with small datasets.

 OurCycleGan_Large_Datasets_Train.ipynb   -- Run the training and validation of our Cycle-GANs model with large datasets.

+NeuralStyleTransfer.py                   -- Provide everything for implemention of Neural Style Transfer model in DEMO.ipynb.

-OurCycleGan_Small_Datasets.py            -- Provide everything for implemention of the small datasets part of OurCycleGAN_demo.ipynb.
+OurCycleGan_Small_Datasets.py            -- Provide everything for implemention of Cycle-GANs model with small datasets in DEMO.ipynb.

-OurCycleGan_Large_Datasets.py            -- Provide everything for implemention of the large datasets part of OurCycleGAN_demo.ipynb.
+OurCycleGan_Large_Datasets.py            -- Provide everything for implemention of Cycle-GANs model with large datasets in DEMO.ipynb.

 models.py                                -- Basic architectures of Cycle-GANs (Generators and Discriminators).